vgarmy/results-summary-component-main/src/README.md

 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
-- **Bonus**: Use the local JSON data to dynamically populate the content
+- Use the local JSON data to dynamically populate the content

 ### Screenshot